Created by Rian Johnson

 Or, not exactly.
 She’s more P.I.-adjacent, a wise-cracking former casino worker and full-time shit magnet with a cool but battered muscle car (a blue 1969 Plymouth Barracuda) who’s on the run from assorted parties on both sides of the law.

 The hook is that Charlie’s some kind of a human lie detector, who somehow knows immediately if someone’s bullshitting or not.
-She used that to make a living point as a professional gambler, but that lead to seriously pissing off a casino owner or two.
+She used that at one point to make a living as a professional gambler, but that lead to seriously pissing off a casino owner or two.
 So she kept her head down, eking out a living as a cocktail waitress in a casino while living in a beat-up, sun-blasted trailer (shades of Rockford!) out in the desert.
 Things go seriously awry, though, when her best friend is murdered, and Charlie has to go on the lam (it’s complicated) for murder of the casino’s manager.
 She lives out of her shitbox Barracuda mostly, but fortunately for viewers, she conveniently stumbles into a murder that needs solving every episode.

 Adding to the fun is an impressive and colourful ensemble cast (shades of the Knives Out movies).
 Benjamin Bratt is spot-on as as the ruthless casino fixer who has it in for Charlie and is doggedly pursuing her pops up every noe and then, usually just missing her, and the guest stars and cameos are worth noting: Ellen Barkin, S. Epatha Merkerson, Tim Meadows, Nick Nolte, Ben Stiller, Ron Perlman, Chloë Sevigny, Tim Blake Nelson, Luis Guzmán and Rhea Perlman all pop up in one episode or another.
 Not bad…